ecohealthalliance/geoname-annotator-training/resolved_geoannotated_data/written_2_technical_government_Media_Law-school_grads.txt.md

 By comparison, tuition at the <geo  id='5583011'>University of Colorado</geo> Law School at <geo  id='5574991'>Boulder</geo> is much lower for state residents - $6,754 a year.
 Out- of-state residents pay $21,252.
-So far, Asher said, <ignore  id='undefined'>Colorado</ignore> Legal Services has been able to attract the talent it needs.
+So far, Asher said, Colorado Legal Services has been able to attract the talent it needs.
 The state Public Defender&#x27;s office - where new lawyers make
 $43,536 a year - also continues to attract good candidates, said